1988 Atlantic hurricane season: Hurricane Helene

 A tropical wave with deeply organized convection crossed the coast of Africa on September 15.
 The system was forced west due to a strong ridge in the eastern Atlantic.
 On September 19 at 18:00 UTC, the system was upgraded to Tropical Depression Fourteen.
 By 06:00 UTC on September 20, the depression was strengthened, and was upgraded to Tropical Storm Helene.
 Helene began to turn to the northwest on September 21 due to a major trough in the eastern Atlantic.
 Later on September 21, Helene intensified into a hurricane.
 Favorable conditions allowed the storm to continue strengthening, and on September 22, Helene became a major hurricane.
 Late on the following day, Helene attained its peak intensity; maximum sustained winds were at 145 mph and the minimum pressure of 938 mbar.

 After reaching peak intensity, Helene weakened as it tracked generally northward through the open Atlantic.
 By early on September 29, Helene briefly restrengthened into a Category 2 hurricane and reached a secondary peak of 105 mph.
 However, later that day, Helene weakened back to a Category 1 hurricane while accelerating to the northeast.
 At 12:00 UTC on September 30, Helene transitioned into an extratropical cyclone while centered well south of Iceland.
 The precursor tropical wave produced thunderstorms and gusty winds ranging between 23 and 34 mph in Cape Verde on September 17.

 Tropical Depression Fifteen

 While Hurricane Helene was spinning in the central Atlantic, a tropical wave that moved off the coast of Africa in late September rapidly organized.
 On September 27 the storm became the fifteenth tropical depression of the season while it was about 265 mi south-southeast of Cape Verde.
 The depression tracked westward at 15 to 20 mi/h but weakened rapidly.
 The next day it was downgraded to a tropical wave while still in the far eastern Atlantic, and never reformed in the Atlantic.
-Aside from a brief threat to the Cape Verde islands, the system remained far from any landmasses throughout its life.